 About

 I have a broad interest in the application of geospatial and remote sensing technologies to address environmental and societal challenges at scale.
-My background is in Remote Sensing & Oceanography, but since then I have branched out into data science, geospatial analysis, and software development.
+I hold a PhD in Remote Sensing & Oceanography, but since then I have branched out into data science, geospatial analysis, and software development.
 Iβm particularly excited by the convergence of physics-based simulations (especially radiative transfer), remote sensing and machine learning.
 Take a look at my portfolio, and if youβd like to collaborate, please donβt hesitate to get in touch!

 Check out my latest work